Valsartan: Food interaction

 With the tablet, food decreases the valsartan tablet taker's exposure to valsartan by about 40% and peak plasma concentration (Cmax) by about 50%, evidenced by AUC change.

 Pharmacology

-Mechanism of action
+Pharmacodynamics

 Valsartan blocks the actions of angiotensin II, which include constricting blood vessels and activating aldosterone, to reduce blood pressure.
 The drug binds to angiotensin type I receptors (AT1), working as an antagonist.
 This mechanism of action is different than that of the ACE inhibitor drugs, which block the conversion of angiotensin I to angiotensin II.
 As valsartan acts at the receptor, it can provide more complete angiotensin II antagonism since angiotensin II is generated by other enzymes as well as ACE.
 Also, valsartan does not affect the metabolism of bradykinin like ACE inhibitors do.

 Pharmacokinetics

 The peak concentration of valsartan in plasma occurs 2 to 4 hours after dosing.
 AUC and Cmax values of valsartan are observed to be approximately linearly dose-dependent over therapeutic dosing range.
 Owing to its relatively short elimination half life attribution, valsartan concentration in plasma does not accumulate in response to repeated dosing.